Camellia

 From early times until today, artisans have used the motif on textiles, in embroidery, porcelains, paintings and lacquerware.

-Join us in creating a magnificient camellia in Rozashi.
-The blossom and bud are worked in the red rose family.
-The leaves and stems are in greens, with the veins worked in gold metallic.
+Join us in creating a magnificient silk red rose colored camellia in Rozashi.
+The leaves and stems are in green silk, with the veins worked in gold metallic thread.

 The kit comes complete with all threads, ro attached to frame, a needle, nori sticking paste, and illustrated booklet with a color image.